fatihsamur/fatihsamur-blog/src/pages/about.md

 *   Completed lots of freelance software development work.
 *   Created medical applications to automate the repetitive tasks in hospital.

-In addition to web development, I have a profound understanding of core principles of programming.
+Beside my  web development skills, I have a profound understanding of core principles of programming.

-I'm also interested in Machine Learning technologies especially applications of ML on medicine.
+I'm also interested in Artificial Intelligence and Neuroscience.
+I like to follow the most up-to-date information about those topics and write about them.